 A copycat recipe from P.F.
 Chang's for Chicken Lettuce Wraps you can make at home in 20 minutes, and it tastes even better and is healthier!
 Your friends and family would love you for it.
 And this lettuce wrap is so easy to make and it is budget-friendly too!

-How many times have you gone out to a restaurant and said "I wish I could make this at home!?"
+How often have you gone to a restaurant and said "I wish I could make this at home!?"
 Lucky for you, I always love a challenge, and recreating restaurant dishes at home is something I enjoy doing.
-I will be sharing more copycat recipes here on my blog.
-So please bookmark my website.
+And if you love another copycat recipe, look at my fan-favorite recipe for P. F. Chang Dynamite Shrimp.

 Jump to: